Carlos de Villegas: Daza administration

-Villegas was promoted to division general by dictatorial decree on August 21, 1876, approved by the National Assembly in 1877, and appointed Minister of War by decree on October 1 of the same year, along with the ministers mentioned earlier.
+Villegas was promoted to division general by decree on 21 August 1876, approved by the National Assembly in 1877, and appointed Minister of War by decree on 1 October.
 Resistance against the coup began in some centers of Bolivia, mainly in Cochabamba, but as they were isolated, they were unsuccessful.
 The most serious insurrection occurred in Santa Cruz.
-Andrés Ibañez proclaimed the federation on October 1, 1876.
-To the east of Bolivia lies the Department of Santa Cruz.
-Especially during this time, the Department of Santa Cruz was separated from the rest of Bolivia by sparsely populated areas and poor roads.
-Increasingly distant from the central power, the elite in Santa Cruz favored a federal model for Bolivia.
+Villegas was sent to Santa Cruz with instructions to "impose the full rigor of the law on the insurgents".